 The 2015 Cinch CTX got a new high back that was passed down from the K2 Company.
 We like this high back and it does improve the ride a bit.
-Also there is a better and more comfortable ankle strap.
-It improved the ride a bit and it’s a good quick release binding but it still lacks in all around performance compared to more modern bindings like their Lien models.
+Also, there is a better and more comfortable ankle strap.
+It improved the ride a bit and it’s a good quick release binding but it still lacks in all-around performance compared to more modern bindings like their Lien models.

 Flex: This old model high back is pretty stiff.

-Adjustability: Actually there is pretty good adjustability here in the straps because they are just like the high end K2 bindings.
-Also you don’t have to use the cinch system to ride these bindings.
-You can get in and out like normal people do.
+Adjustability: Actually there is pretty good adjustability here in the straps because they are just like the high-end K2 bindings.
+Also, you don’t have to use the cinch system to ride these bindings.
+You can get in and out as normal people do.
 If you use the cinch system it’s best to loosen the ankle strap and toe strap a little so you can get in and out easier.
-So after putting up the high back you will have to crank down the toe and ankle strap to make sure the fit is good.
+So after putting up the high back, you will have to crank down the toe and ankle strap to make sure the fit is good.
 You can keep it loose but then you are stuck with loose fitting bindings.
 When standing up how I normally put in bindings I felt uncomfortable bending over and reaching around to my heel to lift.
 I’d much rather strap on by just bending over.
 I didn’t notice much difference time wise between standing up and putting on my bindings and this quick strap system because I felt the need to adjust the ankle straps.
-Actually it seemed like it took me a little longer to get these on than my Burton, Union and Flux bindings I own.
-I have had people email me about putting on the bindings as they are moving off the chair and act just like skiiers so take this with a grain of salt.
+Actually, it seemed like it took me a little longer to get these on than my Burton, Union, and Flux bindings I own.
+I have had people email me about putting on the bindings as they are moving off the chair and act just like skiers so take this with a grain of salt.
 I have seen many riders using quick release sitting down or on their knees so I tried it this way to see how the average rider is liking this.
 When I got down on my knees and butt things happened a little faster but I didn’t like getting on my knees or butt.
 I’d much rather stand up and put on traditional strap bindings and this felt awkward.
 It’s no more awkward than any other quick strap binding I tried but it’s still awkward.
 If you take some time you can get comfortable with the quick strap and get them on pretty quick but it will take a learning curve.

 Comfort: Pretty comfortable but I liked K2’s traditional strap bindings better.

-Tip-Tail Response: Not much going on here and it felt dead under foot.
-The binding has a lot of contact with the board and It felt like we time traveled back to the early to mid 2000’s.
+Tip-Tail Response: Not much going on here and it felt dead underfoot.
+The binding has a lot of contact with the board and It felt like we time traveled back to the early to mid-2000s.

 Boot Support: If you take the time to crank down the straps it locks you in rather well but it’s not like many bindings in this price range that I have tried.